Our lab is composed of 4 Ph.D. students and 3 Master’s students who study varying […]

-Past Graduate Students: Research by past graduate students had covered a wide range of geographic […]
+Research by past graduate students has covered a wide range of geographic locations, from western […]

 The Pacific Wildland Fire Sciences Laboratory, at the University of Washington, focuses on solutions for wildland fire and health problems created by the policies derived from more than a century of fire exclusion, a growing wildland-urban interface, and climate change.